usaid-cs/yesterday-i-learned/random.md

 1. Because [it is illegal for websites to tell you if the government is spying on you](http://www.techspot.com/news/63292-tech-companies-face-criminal-charges-if-they-notify.html?), [they tell you if you are not being spied on](https://en.wikipedia.org/wiki/Warrant_canary) instead.
 1. According to [the comments](https://www.trudeaumetre.ca/promise/7304), firearms licence holders are subject to daily automated background checks.
 1. There are differences between goblins and hobgoblins, but they are both made up so the differences are not important.
-1. Rice is grown in water to deter weeds.
-It otherwise does not need that much water to grow.
 1. [It takes 66 days](http://jamesclear.com/new-habit)--not 21--on average, anyway, to form a habit.
 1. ['Don't let your spit dry out close to your lips and form a grainy white coating.'](https://www.reddit.com/r/AskReddit/comments/3zk98y/what_are_some_simple_things_you_can_do_to_make/cymrexk).
 1. By twisted American logic, 'one half hour' means half an hour, not (one + half) hour.